maskedarray/eig_ev/README.md

 # ESP IoT Software for EV

-This is the repository for ESP IoT software
+This is the repository for ESP IoT software.
+The software is for ESP32 device.
-This is my first change
-This is my second change